Stock Exchange, Antwerp: 1997–2019: Abandonment, archaeological excavation and renovations

 With the closure of the stock exchange, the building lost its purpose and was abandoned and neglected.
-Various proposals to redevelop the building went nowhere for fifteen years.
+Various proposals to redevelop the building went nowhere for 15 years.
 The investment file started moving again in October 2013, after a new partner was found: the Marriott hotel chain.
-A heritage budget was also released from the Flemish government for the restoration of the Bourse.
+A heritage budget was also released from the Flemish government for the restoration of the Stock Exchange.
 In October 2014, it was announced that the new building application for the project was approved by the city of Antwerp.
 But at the beginning of December 2014, it became known that various local residents had appealed to the permanent deputation of the province against the building permit.
-In April 2015, the province confirmed the building permit on the condition of a few adjustments to meet the concerns of local residents.
+In April 2015, the province confirmed the building permit on condition some adjustments were made to address the concerns of local residents.

 In February 2016, as part of excavations to convert the site into a Marriott Hotel, various archaeological finds were made.
 Floor levels, walls, and a fireplace/oven from the late Middle Ages were found.
 Pile pits were also found under a number of walls that probably point to medieval timber construction.
 Dark gray sand was also found, indicating medieval garden and / or agriculture.
 The most remarkable find, however, was the discovery of some urns dating from the Iron Age.
-When the excavations and archaeological investigation are completed, an underground parking garage would be built under the former Bourse.
+When the excavations and archaeological investigation are completed, an underground parking garage would be built under the former Stock Exchange.